[EN] The city of shades

 14:00-15:30 Break/lunch

 15:30-17:00 Presentation by Fernando Domínguez Rubio (UC San Diego), Fiction as method.
-Accompaniment: Daniel López & Israel Rodríguez Giralt (UOC)
+Accompaniment: Daniel López & Irra Rodríguez Giralt (UOC)

 Day 3 | Wednesday June 19, 2024

 Location: Pg.
-Marìtim de la Barceloneta, 32-34 and Pl.
+Marìtim de la Barceloneta, 32-34 i Pl.
 Leonardo da Vinci

 9:30-14:00 The first assignment of the Department of Umbrology: The social life of ephemeral shade infrastructures in public space

-• Guided tour of the testing sites of the following prototypes of the ephemeral shade challenge in public spaces (Oasi, ombra per a tothom + Mar d’ombres).
+• Guided tour of the testing sites of the following prototypes of the challenge on ephemeral shade in public spaces (Oasi, ombra per a tothom + Mar d’ombres).

 • In groups: